 The Company hold the meetings of the Compliance · CSR Committee, which is chaired by the Officer in charge of Corporate Planning Department, 4 times this year, in accordance with the Compliance · CSR Committee Management Guidelines.
-The Committee has conducted maintenance of internal rules, such as Information Management Rules, education of harassment, investigation whether there is any anti-social forces in our customers, the promotion of contract renewal for the implementation of the anti-social exclusion clauses, report on the contact with competitors to secretariat office of the Compliance · CSR Committee, deployment of system to the related companies, including internal whistleblowing system to overseas affiliated companies.
+The Committee has conducted maintenance of internal rules, such as Rules for Prevention of Insider Trading, education for non-Japanese managers, investigation whether there is any anti-social forces in our customers, report on the contact with competitors to secretariat office of the Compliance · CSR Committee and survey on status of compliance with laws and regulations using a tool by an external service provider.
 For internal reporting system, among other things, by include the Corporate Auditor as a recipient of the report, the Company has been trying to thoroughly eliminate the disadvantageous treatment of whistleblowers.
-In addition, the activities of the compliance · CSR Committee have been reported to the Management Committee and the Board of Directors mainly on the operational status of internal reporting in a timely matter.
-In addition, the company also regularly conducts education for compliance awareness on a company-wide basis including harassment prevention training for officers.
+In addition, the company also regularly conducts education for compliance awareness on a group-wide basis such as training of legal responsibility and Corporate Ethics for non-Japanese officers and training for foreign subsidiaries.